-Pianist/composer Hsia-Jung Chang has been featured live on radio and television, on KUHT, KAMU, Danish National radio, Taiwan TV and radio, and on Indian TV.
-In 2002 Chang started the independent record label Mandala Studio with her mother Ho Lan , and her sister, singer/pianist/Grammy-nominated recording engineer Hsi-Ling Chang .
+Pianist/composer Hsia-Jung Chang lives in New York City, where she has performed frequently on the Piano Lunch Series.
+In 2002 she formed the independent record label Mandala Studio LLC with her mother: composer/ yodeler/guitarist/TV star Ho Lan , and her sister: singer/pianist/Grammy-nominated recording engineer Hsi-Ling Chang .
 Since then the three artists have combined their talents to produce first-rate recordings and mind-bending music videos.
-Chang has recorded close to 60 works by Frédéric Chopin.
-These recordings have been showcased on Reflections from the Keyboard with David Dubal on WQXR, As It Happens on CBC Radio, in WJFF and WKCR radio interviews, The Piano Bench with Verne Windham of KPBX, and numerous other radio stations.
-Of Chang’s recording of Debussy, critic Marvin J. Ward of CVNC writes, "Hsia- Jung Chang channels Debussy. . . this recording easily places itself among the best interpretations, those that serve as benchmarks for Debussy's sound world..."
-Chang’s composition album Inside the Piano – 21st Century Improvisations, makes use of the piano in unconventional ways, producing sublime and sometimes harrowing soundscapes using the strings and resonating surfaces inside the piano.
+Chang's albums of close to 60 works by Frédéric Chopin include the Complete Preludes, Etudes Op.
+10 & Op.
+25, and the complete Impromptus, Ballades & Berceuse.
+These recordings have been showcased on WQXR’s Reflections from the Keyboard with David Dubal, CBC Radio’s As It Happens, and in interviews on KPBX, WNYE, WJFF and WKCR radio stations.
+Her album Debussy received enthusiastic approval from music critic Marvin J. Ward: Hsia- Jung Chang channels Debussy. . . this recording easily places itself among the best interpretations, those that serve as benchmarks for Debussy's sound world...
+Chang’s composition album Inside the Piano – 21st Century Improvisations uses the strings and resonating surfaces inside the piano to produce sublime and sometimes harrowing soundscapes.
 This innovative recording has become a favorite of Experimental DJ's across the US.
 It was featured in an hour-long interview as part of the New York Alive series on WKCR.
-All of Mandala Studio's recordings are available on CDBaby.com and on iTunes.